GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 width: 100%
 name: en_query_builder_comment
 ---
-Screenshot of the Query Builder
+Screenshot of the Query Builder.
 :::

 1. The __Fields list__ contains all the fields of the layer.
 To add an attribute column to the expression window, double-click its name or just type it into the box.